s225282372/s225282372/README.md

 <h3 align="left">📂 Featured Projects</h3>

+- 🎉 [EventifyApp](https://github.com/s225282372/EventifyApp.git) — is a full‑stack event management and service‑provider booking system built with ASP.NET Core Web API, Entity Framework Core, and a React.js frontend.
 - 🎓 [Student Task Management System](https://github.com/s225282372/Project-Management-System_Fullstack_Incomplete.git) — This is an Android application designed to streamline task and module management for academic environments.
 It allows different user roles—**Admin**, **Instructor**, and **Student**—to manage tasks and modules.

-- 🎮 [Guessing Game GUI (Tkinter)](https://github.com/s225282372/Guessing-Game.git) — A fun number guessing game built with Python Tkinter
 - 🧱 [ASP.NET Ticketing System](https://github.com/s225282372/Concert-Ticket-App.git) — A C# console-based ticketing system that showcases real-world application of software design patterns by simulating ticket purchases, enhancements, and analytics for music concerts and events

 ###